-The National Housing Maintenance Forum's (NHMF) Contractor Forum was established as the trade affiliation for contractors working on social housing with the goal of creating more alignment between contractors, clients and sub-contractors.
+The National Housing Maintenance Forum's (NHMF) Contractor Forum was established as the trade affiliation for contractors working in the field of social housing, with the aim of creating closer working relationships between contractors, clients and sub-contractors.
 The forum works closely with the NHMF in promoting good practice in the procurement and management of repairs.

 For many years the NHMF has had at least one contractor represented on its committee to ensure that it understands fully the contractor's perspective when developing the M3NHF Schedule of Rates and related products.
 Contractors have also been involved in various training sessions and conferences in order to promote good practice.
-We thought there was more we could learn from your experience, and wanted to involve contractors at an earlier stage in consultation on development of the schedules and diagnostic systems that are now almost universally used by social housing providers; it feels that it would benefit from their wide practical experience.
+The NHMF is keen to involve contractors at an earlier stage in the consultation process when developing the schedules and diagnostic systems that are now used by nearly all social housing providers; it feels that it would benefit from their wide practical experience.
 Members also support and contribute to sessions at the annual NHMF Maintenance Conference.

 If you are already a member of the contractor forum you can visit the members’ area to get support, logos and M3 schedule reference files.